ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 ## Expected outcomes

 After reading this chapter and doing the proposed exercises, we hope you will:
-* … be able to deﬁne learning analytics (LA) in your own words.
+* … be able to define learning analytics (LA) in your own words.
 * … understand what kinds of learning analytics solutions are possible  (i.e., what is the design space of LA)
-* … understand the potential beneﬁts and risks that LA technologies can bring, for educational research and practice
+* … understand the potential benefits and risks that LA technologies can bring, for educational research and practice
-* … become acquainted with multiple LA tools, as well as underlying  technologies and learning resources where you can deepen your knowledge of this research ﬁeld and its practice
+* … become acquainted with multiple LA tools, as well as underlying  technologies and learning resources where you can deepen your knowledge of this research field and its practice